Aleksashka-i/Networks/lab1/Readme.md

 # lab 1
-Работа выполнена в EVE-NG с использованием Cisco.
+The work was done in EVE-NG using Cisco.

-Была построена конфигурация следующего вида:
+The following configuration was built:
 ![pic3](images/pic3.png)

-Пинг на левом VPC (vlan 10):
+Ping left VPC (vlan 10):
 ![pic1](images/pic1.png)

-Пинг на правом VPC (vlan 20):
+Ping right VPC (vlan 20):
 ![pic2](images/pic2.png)

-В сети натсроен протокол STP (в частности, выбран был rapid PVST). Коммутатор уровня распределения является корнем сети для обоих VLAN. Линк между коммутаторами уровня доступа заблокирован.
+The network is based on the STP protocol (in particular, rapid PVST was selected).
+The distribution layer switch is the network root for both VLANs.
+The link between the access layer switches is blocked.

-В папке src можно найти фаул с лабораторной (в формате .unl), а также конфигурации с сетевых устройств.
+In the src folder you can find the lab file (in .unl format) as well as configurations from network devices.